 Applications are received at any time for starting dates of approximately August 1.
-All credentials and/or communications should be submitted to the Graduate School, Graduate Admissions and should contain the student's full name and Social Security Number or University of Louisville issued student ID.
-Lack of Social Security Number may cause processing to be delayed.
-Applications received by January 1 are assured of full consideration for that year.
+All credentials and/or communications should be submitted to the Graduate School and should contain the student's full name and University of Louisville issued student ID.
+Applications received by January 15th are assured of full consideration for that year.
 Admission on a conditional basis is a possibility in rare, special cases, even though application materials are incomplete.
 Please contact the department for additional information.

 A non-refundable application fee is required with the application form.
 An application will not be forwarded to the department until this fee is paid.